 - Participating dairy farmers are not precluded from participation in USDA Farm Service Agency’s Margin Protection Program.

-Cattle, swine and dairy may be insured under the Livestock Risk Protection and Livestock Gross Margin (LGM) programs .
+Cattle, swine, dairy and lamb may be insured under the Livestock Risk Protection and Livestock Gross Margin (LGM) programs .
 The Livestock Risk Protection policy provides protection against declining market prices, while the LGM protects your gross margin, defined as the commodity price minus feed costs.
 The availability of coverage by livestock type may vary by area.
 A variety of coverage levels and insurance periods are available to tailor coverage to the livestock and dairy operation.

 PCI is a simple concept that gives the insured the ability to cover both the fixed and variable expenses of their operation.
 PCI insures the gross margin of a farming operation by analyzing the factors that drive revenue – yield, price and expenses (seed, fertilizer, chemicals): (Yield x Price) - Expenses = Gross Margin.
 As your input costs increase over the year, so does your coverage.
 There is no ceiling and no effect on your premium, meaning you can do what your farm needs, whenever it needs it, and feel comfortable that your gross margin will stay the same.